 The Master of Design (Design Practices) is a hands-on, studio-based specialism directed at students who want to deepen their innovative abilities, who are curious about design and business integration, and who enjoy the creative form challenges of making objects and ideas that improve people’s lives.
 Designers with a Bachelor’s degree in product design, fashion design, interaction design, architecture, product engineering, interior design or communication design may find Design Practices to be a logical next step in their professional development.

 This specialism focuses on design as a strategic tool for the consumer economy.
 Interdisciplinary projects embrace business strategy and brand development, identifying opportunities for innovation and user experience.
-This full-time international programme responds to the world’s industrial and technological transformation with a focus on China.
-The development of a high level of research, analysis, strategic vision, aesthetics, and technical mastery in development, fabrication and commercialization of design prepares students for leadership roles.
+This full-time international programme responds to the world’s industrial and technological transformation.
+The development of a high level of research, analysis, strategic vision, aesthetics, and technical mastery in development, fabrication and commercialisation of design prepares students for leadership roles.

 This specialism seeks to join practical strategies for innovation with formal aspects of design development, by making design through: